jadecobra/python_tdd_exercises/source/classes/classes.rst

             ):
             return None

-  the terminal_ is your friend, and shows SyntaxError_
+  the terminal_ is my friend, and shows SyntaxError_

   .. code-block:: python